 Briefly explain the deployment and support side of implementing and maintaining this technology.

-How many sites do you currently have deployed with BPC and ECRS?
+How many sites do you currently have deployed with ECRS?

 We currently have four site installations, with five more coming up soon.